 Great leaders, like high achievers, know how to ask for help.
 They know when they are out of their depth.
 They know they don’t know everything and have their circle of trusted advisors to help them when they need it.
 Joe Montana, in his book The Winning Spirit, talks about “brain trusts.”
 Coaches accelerate the rate of improvement and growth.
 They see the things we can’t, the blind spots that every leader has.
 They are also one step removed from the situation, allowing them to provide a sense of perspective those who are too close to the situation are struggling with.
 Coaches might not have all the answers, but they will be able to spark ideas that help in creating solutions to problems.

-Key Takeaway: Build your own board of directors.Opinions expressed here by Contributors are their own.
+Key Takeaway: Build your own board of directors.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.